Tour du Val d’Hérens: Grande Dixence – Arolla (Stage 2)

 6:15 hDescription

-The second leg of the 5-stage Tour du Val d’Hérens links two side valleys: the Val d’Hérémence and the Val d’Arolla.
-The first part of the hike is a flattish walk the length of the Lac des Dix.
-A steep climb leads up to the Col de Riedmatten, which links the two valleys.
-The final stretch of hike is a steady descent to the village of Arolla.
+The second stage of the 5-day Tour du Val d'Hérens connects two valleys: the Val d'Hérémence and the Val d'Arolla.
+The first section consists of a flat stretch along the shores of the Lac des Dix.
+Then follows a steep ascent to the pass Col de Riedmatten, which connects the two valleys.
+The last section of the hike is a steady descent to the village of Arolla.

-From here, the trail leads steadily down to Arolla in the neighbouring valley.
+From here, the route leads down to the village of Arolla in the neighboring Val d'Hérens.

-- Grande Dixence – world’s largest gravity dam, visitor centre (free admission) and cable car
+- Grande Dixence – the highest gravity dam in the world with visitor center and cable car to the dam crest.

 Turn-by-turn directions